hermonochy/Rescueland/The Planet File.md

 **General:** Rescueland stands out as the first of the three prominent 'superpowers', alongside Helucky and Recola.
 What makes Rescueland particularly unique is its focus on the quality and training of its military forces, setting it apart even though it possesses the smallest army among the three superpowers.
 The sheer effectiveness and elite training of Rescueland's troops allow them to compete on equal footing with larger forces.
 Their emphasis on teamwork and cohesion often leads to a highly disciplined fighting force capable of executing complex maneuvers under pressure.
 Geographically, Rescueland is an extraordinary planet, sometimes enveloped by the largest [FFG](./The%20Technology%20of%20Rescueland%2C%20Computerland%20and%20it's%20surrounding%20Planets.md#force-field-gel-r) known in history.
 In the event of an invasion attempt, the invaders must strategically group and position themselves directly in front of the FFG, waiting for the shield to expire.
 Invaders must carefully plan their assault, as any miscalculation could result in disastrous consequences.
+Also, as the population is spread thin across hundreds of floating platforms, it is a colossal task to conquer all of Rescueland.
 Rescueland's infrastructure and alliances also play a significant role in its defense strategy.
 While they may not have the sheer number of troops that Helucky or Recola boast, their innovative use of technology, along with diplomatic relationships developed over the years, provides them with additional layers of security.

-For the few organic beings living on Rescueland, the local cuisine includes a variety of plant-based dishes, using both native and imported ingredients.
+For the few organic beings living on Rescueland, the local cuisine includes a variety of plant-based dishes, using both native and imported ingredients, primarily shipped in from [Fufe](#fufe-r).
 While not a dominant religion, some express devotion to the [Super Owls](./The%20Timeline%20of%20Resueland%20History.md#0-adotr-discovery-of-the-rings), holding ceremonies to invoke their blessings for protection and guidance by these seemingly supernatural beings.
 [Rescueland robots](./The%20Technology%20of%20Rescueland%2C%20Computerland%20and%20it's%20surrounding%20Planets.md#rescueland-robots-r) coexist in a vibrant society where FCRT children go to school, live in houses, and experience a lifecycle reminiscent of living organisms due to the effects of Rescueland Gas.
 This integration creates a unique blend of culture and community, leading to educational systems and social structures akin to those of organic life.

 #### Hermonochy (R)